amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ### Create the application

-1. In your terminal, enter the following command to create a new .NET Console application:
+1. In your terminal, navigate to a root folder where you want to build your application.
+Once there, enter the following command to create a new .NET Console application:

    ```terminal
    ~$ dotnet new console -o DaprCounter